ZKeller22/09-Professional-README-Generator/READMEGENERATED.md

   The user must install iquirer to be able to run this application

   ## Usage Instructions
-  1) download inquiere 2) Follow prompt questions and be sure to fill them in accordingly 3)The review your generate readme.
+  1)download inquiere 2) Follow prompt questions and be sure to fill them in accordingly 3)The review your generate readme.

   ## License
    MIT License